rizdaprasetya/mt-alt-doc/en/snap/platform/shopify-payment-app-preview.md

 2. In the displayed Midtrans Payment Gateway page, click __Manage__.
 ![Manage](./../../../asset/image/shopify-new-11-manage.png ':size=400')<br>

-3. You will be redirect to the Midtrans account settings, you can update Midtrans Merchant ID, enable specific payment methods, and activate online offline installment.
+3. You will be redirected to the Midtrans account settings, you can update Midtrans Merchant ID, enable specific payment methods, and activate online offline installment.

 #### General Settings